 Mr. Litman graduated in 1986 from the University of California, Berkeley, School of Law (Boalt Hall), where he was editor-in-chief of the California Law Review.
 Before law school and while a law student, Mr. Litman worked as a sportswriter for Associated Press.
 Following law school, Mr. Litman served as a law clerk to Judge Abner Mikva of the U.S. Court of Appeals for the D.C.
 Circuit; Justice Thurgood Marshall of the United States Supreme Court; and Justice Anthony Kennedy of the United States Supreme Court.

 Mr. Litman has taught at Berkeley Law School, the Georgetown Law Center, Princeton University, Rutgers University School of Law, the University of Pittsburgh Law School, the U.C.L.A.
 School of Law, the University of San Diego Department of Political Science, and the Department of Justice Advocacy Institute, and has published several articles on federal law and practice.
-As a writer, Mr. Litman contributes to numerous newspapers and publications including The New York Times, The Los Angeles Times, and The Washington Post.
+As a writer, Mr. Litman contributes to numerous newspapers and publications including The New York Times, The Los Angeles Times, The Washington Post and USA Today.
 Mr. Litman also appears regularly as a commentator on current legal news on MSNBC, CNN, and other networks.

 Mr. Litman is admitted to the bar in California and Pennsylvania.